OctopiChalmers/mutagen/papers/oopsla-21/rebuttal.md

 timeout (e.g. 30 seconds).
 Under this consideration, for the comparison against FuzzChick to be fair, our tool needs to be reliable (always find the bug) without being (possibly orders of magnitude) slower on individual runs.
-Table 3 shows that this in the case, where the *A12* measure indicates that MUTAGEN is not prone to need many more tests to find a bug that FuzzChick in most of the cases (except only for bugs #15 and #18, where FuzzChick finds it more quickly but not in all runs).
+Table 3 shows that this is the case, where the *A12* measure indicates that MUTAGEN is not prone to need many more tests to find a bug that FuzzChick in most of the cases (except only for bugs #15 and #18, where FuzzChick finds it more quickly but not in all runs).